On 1st anniversary of Uvalde, Texas, school shooting, Biden says ‘it’s time to act’ on gun control

-WASHINGTON (AP) — As families and loved ones mourn the unimaginable loss of 19 children and two teachers shot dead last year in Uvalde, Texas, President Joe Biden said from a solemn White House memorial that too many schools, too many everyday places have become “killing fields.”
+WASHINGTON (AP) — As families and loved ones mourned the unimaginable loss of 19 children and two teachers shot dead last year in Uvalde, Texas, President Joe Biden said from a solemn White House memorial Wednesday that too many schools, too many everyday places have become “killing fields.”

-The town planned a private ceremony and candlelight vigil in the evening, and the Texas legislature paused for a few moments of silence at 11:30 a.m.
+The town released butterflies during a ceremony and held a candlelight vigil.
+The Texas legislature paused for a few moments of silence at 11:30 a.m.
 CDT, the moment the shooter entered Robb Elementary School last year, touching off the nation’s deadliest school shooting in a decade.

 Biden delivered remarks in front of a display with 21 candles, one for each victim, with a white rose and satin ribbons in school colors that displayed each victim’s name and age.
 All the students killed were between the ages of 9 and 11 years old.
 Before the president spoke, he and first lady Jill Biden, who is a teacher, stopped to look at the names of the dead.